typedb/typedb/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 <!--Add this back in when it works as expected in release 0.13 or beyond
 ### Explore Types

 We have already shown an example of how to examine `person` entities using the entity selector.
-As another example, select "Types", followed by "Relations" and filter on `marriage` relations.
-The query will be shown in the query section at the top of the main pane, as previously, and the visualiser displays all the `marriage` relations in the graph.
+As another example, select "Types", followed by "Relations" and filter on `marriage` relationships.
+The query will be shown in the query section at the top of the main pane, as previously, and the visualiser displays all the `marriage` relationships in the graph.

 ![Marriages query](/images/marriages.png)